’Tenet’ Was Delayed Again But Will Still Hit Theaters In July

-Tenet will hit reopened movie theaters in July, but it was delayed yet again despite director Christopher Nolan’s hopes.
+Tenet will hit reopened movie theaters in July, but it was delayed yet again despite director Christopher Nolan’s hopes that the film would welcome moviegoers back to theaters before other films on the release calendar.
 The New York Times reported the delay on Friday evening, citing Nolan’s intention to make the movie the first back in reopened theaters had already been dashed and has now been further delayed by ongoing industry conditions in the wake of the COVID-19 pandemic:

 Warner Bros. on Friday pushed back the release of “Tenet,” a $200 million-plus mind bender from Christopher Nolan that was supposed to arrive in theaters on July 17 and jump-start the pandemic-stricken movie business.
 Instead, “Tenet” will be released on July 31.